Calender

 The colour mode is a setting that determines the depth to which colours can be displayed in an image file.
 This also affects the size of the file.

-The most common colour modes are:
+The most common colour modes are RGB, CMYK, Lab, Index mode, Greyscale and Bitmap.

 WordPress Cookie Plugin by Real Cookie Banner